 What is Resilience?

 Resilience as a term can refer to bounce-back ability, clear thought or a successful attitude in the face of adversity.
-Arguably highly dependent upon thought processes and mind management, developing this on a personal level and within an organisation, can boost business and personal success in addition to an ability to cope helpfully with the stresses of modern life.
+Arguably highly dependent upon thought processes and mind management, developing resilience on a personal level and, within an organisation, can boost business and personal success in addition to helping us to cope with the stresses of modern life.

 With regards to personal resilience and developing an affinity for working under pressure, there are a number of prevalent ideas about the phrase.
 The American Psychological Association for example defines resilience as the ability to adapt in the face of adversity, trauma or tragedy.

-In our continuously changing environment, coping with the stresses of modern life on a daily basis, adapting to almost incessant changes around us, both in the workplace and personally, remaining professional and keeping pace with increasing demands and competition are all components this idea of resilience encompasses.
+In our continuously changing environment, coping with the stresses of modern life on a daily basis, adapting to almost incessant changes around us, both in the workplace and personally, remaining professional and keeping pace with increasing demands and competition are all components that the idea of resilience encompasses.

-Those individuals attributed with resilience as one of their qualities are perceived as confident, clear-headed, proactive, organised and often high-energy.
-Great Leaders are those who are resilient.
-If you are interested in developing your own personal resilience – join our facebook group to gain knowledge, strategies and tips – share experiences and boost your performance.
+Those individuals attributed with resilience as one of their qualities are perceived as confident, clear-headed, proactive, organised and often possess high-energy.

 Strength in the face of adversity and an ability to cope or even thrive in tough conditions is a quality of a resilient culture.
-Responding well to a single or one-off event it is not – but a continuous anticipation and adjustment to external factors and internal changes that could otherwise hinder an organisation, its functionality or its success.
+Responding well to a single or one-off event it is not, rather a continuous anticipation and adjustment to external factors and internal changes that could otherwise hinder an organisation, its functionality or its success.